justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/typography/overview.md

 {% contentPageImage {
     src:"../../../../../assets/img/foundations/typography/responsive-wide.svg",
     width: "80px",
-    caption: "The example above shows how a $heading-L looks on a wide screen."
+    caption: "The example above shows how a $heading-l looks on a wide screen."
 } %}

 ### Narrow screens